Former WWE Champion Spotted Backstage At ‘Raw’ (Potential Spoilers)

-Bray Wyatt has been missing from WWE TV since his former tag team partner Matt Hardy was forced to step away due to nagging injuries.
-This past Saturday at Starrcade, as reported by Inquisitr, Wyatt made his surprise return to WWE, but his appearance didn’t make the televised portion of the event.
-This left fans to wonder whether the return was just a one time thing for the local crowd, or if he was coming back to television.
+Bray Wyatt has been missing from WWE TV since his former tag team partner, Matt Hardy, was forced to step away from his in-ring duties due to nagging injuries.
+This past Saturday at Starrcade, as reported by the Inquisitr, Wyatt made his surprise return to the WWE — but his appearance didn’t make the televised portion of the event.
+This left fans to wonder whether the return was just a one time thing for the local crowd, or if he was indeed coming back to television.

-It appears that it might be the latter, as PWinsider.com is reporting that Wyatt has been spotted backstage at Monday Night Raw in Milwaukee, WI at the Fiserv Forum.
+It appears that it might be the latter case, as PWinsider.com is reporting that Wyatt has been spotted backstage at Monday Night Raw in Milwaukee, Wisconsin, at the Fiserv Forum.

-Based on his return at Starrcade, it doesn’t appear that Bray Wyatt is going to undergo a gimmick change, as he still came out to the same music with the fans flashing their “fireflies” as he made his way down to the ring.
-Of course, that doesn’t mean things won’t change if he appears on TV tonight.
+Based on his return at Starrcade, it doesn’t appear that Bray Wyatt is going to undergo a gimmick change, as he still came out to the same music — and fans were seen flashing their “fireflies” as he made his way down to the ring.
+Of course, that doesn’t mean that things won’t change if he appears on TV in short order.

 If WWE follows the story line it started on Starrcade, we could see Bray Wyatt enter into a feud with Baron Corbin, as the former champion pinned Corbin twice during the house show.
-Corbin was originally feuding with Braun Strowmann, but since Braun is having elbow surgery, it leaves a hole in the story line that Wyatt would fill nicely.
+Corbin was originally feuding with Braun Strowman, but since Braun is having elbow surgery, it leaves a hole in the story line that Wyatt could potentially fill nicely.

 While Wyatt was spotted backstage, there’s no official word on whether he’ll make his return to TV.
-However, more often than not, WWE doesn’t bring performers in without reason, so there’s a good chance we’ll see Bray Wyatt work his way into the show in one way or another.
+However, there’s a good chance that fans will see Bray Wyatt work his way into the show — one way or another.

-The last time Bray Wyatt appeared on WWE TV was on August 13th when he and Hardy lost to the “B Team” of Bo Dallas and Curtis Axel.
-Presumably, he’ll be returning as a singles wrestler again, since Matt Hardy is still on the shelf, as are the members of his old Wyatt Family faction.
+The last time that Bray Wyatt appeared on WWE TV was on August 13, when he and Hardy lost to the “B Team” of Bo Dallas and Curtis Axel.
+Presumably, he’ll be returning as a singles wrestler again, since Matt Hardy is still on the shelf — as are the members of his old Wyatt Family faction.

 Bray Wyatt returns to the ring at WWE Starrcade https://t.co/S7XosxCAfo pic.twitter.com/ItHQsgKGvP